Foxboron/clave/README.md

 clave
 =====
-Clave enables remote GPG signing without exposing your private key to an remote server.
+Clave enables remote GPG signing without exposing your private key to a remote server.
 It generates the signing hash on the remote server, and lets you sign the hash locally with your private key.